Roy S. Herbst

-Roy S. Herbst (born January 16, 1963) is an American oncologist who is the Ensign Professor of Medicine, Professor of Pharmacology, Chief of Medical Oncology, and Associate Director for Translational Research at Yale Cancer Center and Yale School of Medicine in New Haven, Connecticut.
+Roy S. Herbst (born January 16, 1963) is an American oncologist who is the Ensign Professor of Medicine, Professor of Pharmacology, Deputy Director of Yale Cancer Center, Chief of Medical Oncology, and Associate Director for Translational Research at Yale Cancer Center and Yale School of Medicine in New Haven, Connecticut.
+He has been appointed the sixth director of Dartmouth Cancer Center, a position he will assume on July 13, 2026.

 Education

-After earning a BS and MS degree from Yale University, Herbst earned his Doctor of Medicine at Cornell University Medical College and his PhD in Molecular Cell Biology at The Rockefeller University in New York City.
+Herbst earned a BS and MS degree from Yale University.
+He earned his Doctor of Medicine at Cornell University Medical College and his PhD in Molecular Cell Biology at The Rockefeller University in New York City.
 His clinical fellowships in Medicine and Hematology were completed at the Dana–Farber Cancer Institute and Brigham and Women's Hospital, respectively.
-Subsequently, he completed a MS degree in Clinical Translational Research at Harvard University in Cambridge, Massachusetts.
+He completed a MS degree in Clinical Translational Research at Harvard University in Cambridge, Massachusetts.

-Herbst was the Barnhart Distinguished Professor and Chief of the Section of Thoracic Medical Oncology in the Department of Thoracic/Head & Neck Medical Oncology at the University of Texas MD Anderson Cancer Center in Houston, Texas.